alanbchristie/ra-converter/README.md

 Now, to locate any celestial object, you just need to know the object's RA co-ordinate and the current time of day (in UTC/GMT/Zulu time).

-**Step 6**
+## Locating objects using the fixed RA calibration

-Locate a celestial object using the object's RA co-ordinate and your fixed RA axis.
+You've calibrated your RA axis, sometime earlier, during the day, and now you want to locate an object.

 Let's say you want to locate **Capella** in the constellation of [Auriga].

 You need to turn your telescope to `5h 16m` (the RA co-ordinate of **Capella**).
-But, as your RA axis is calibrated for _midnight_ you have to first adjust the co-ordinate for the current time (UTC).
+But, as your RA axis is statically calibrated for _midnight_ you first have to adjust the target co-ordinate using the current time (UTC).

-So, if it's 11PM (UTC) when you're observing **Capella** then _your_ telescope will need to be rotated on the RA axis to `5h 16m` plus `23h`, which is `4h 16m`.
+So, if it's 11PM (UTC) when you want to look at **Capella** then add `23h` (11PM) to your target co-ordinate (`5h 16m`).
+This yields the new (corrected) value `4h 16m`.

-Rotate your telescope to `4h 16m` and (with the right declination) you should be pointing at your chosen object.
+Rotate your telescope to `4h 16m` and (with the correct declination) you should be looking at **Capella**.

-In summary - a handy trick - rapid location of celestial objects with a fixed RA axis!
+In summary - it's a handy trick - rapid location of celestial objects without having to adjust the RA axis!

 ## Running the utility
 You can of course, in your head, add the current UTC time to your target